ijosc/Deep_Reinforcement_Learning/README.md

 - Implementing prioritised sweeping for the experience replay
 - Experimenting with different CNN architectures (filter sizes, pooling layers, hyper parameters, etc.)
 - Implementing and experimenting with the saddle-free newton method (http://arxiv.org/abs/1406.2572)
-- Experimenting with different games and investigate the applicability of this method for transfer learning
+- Experimenting with different games and investigating the applicability of various setups/architectures for transfer learning
 - Implement RNN layers and experiment with various configurations for final layers

 The tools I am using are